joecullin/presentations/software-engineer-early-career/job-search.md

 - Really deploy your app, so you can get experience with the whole process.
 - Interviewers are less interested in seeing your actual code.
 They want to talk about how you identified and worked through problems.

+## Coding interviews
+- Resist the temptation to "cram" and learn new tech days before the interview.
+- What I'm looking for: can you ask questions and talk about how you're stuck.
+Even if you've never used the library I ask you to use, you should be able to talk through how it relates to something you do know.
+(That's what you'll do every day on the job.)

 ## "Do you have any questions for me?"